Freedom and diversity of the press, and accessible media and communications systems are integral to a successful democratic society.

 - Adequate funding to maintain a healthy Australian film industry and to ensure Australia's cultural media history is preserved and protected.

-- The establishment of an independent regulatory body with adequate funding and powers.
+- The establishment of an independent media industry regulatory body with adequate funding and powers.

 - The establishment of a national regulatory framework and energy efficiency standard for data centres.